Iโve been doing food storage content since I started food blogging, and this piece was inspired by my 2012 video on How to Store Berries for Weeks.

 Hot Water Bath Method

-This is the first method where we will try to kill the bacteria and mold spores.
+This is the first method that kills the bacteria and mold spores dead, I hope.
 Soak berries in water that is 140 degrees F for 60 seconds.

 Vinegar Bath Method